jmbenedetto/best_name/best_name/conventions.md

     - *Example*: For a file created on March 15, 2023, this component would be 20230315.
 - **AreaName**: Name of the area to which pertains the file, as identified in step 2.
     - *Example*: Relex, MyFamily, MyProperties, MyHousehold.
 - **FileName**: A descriptive title of the file's contents, indicating what type of data or information it includes.
 Always include key entities in the name, as client or prospect name, bank name.
+Use space to separate words and apply sentence case.
     - *Example*: A file with population statistics for Rio de Janeiro could be named "Population Statistics Rio de Janeiro".
 - *Example*: A CSV file with statistics about Rio de Janeiro for a marketing study for the company Ideativa would be named "20230315_Ideativa_Population statistics Rio de Janeiro.csv".
 ### Category specific naming conventions